Heron-Repositories/Heron/Heron/docs/source/documentation/lan_use.rst

 if for example the python running on the pi was a miniconda installation.
 Practically one needs to put in this entry box the same command one would need to write in an SSH terminal connected to the base directory of the WPM in order to run the worker script.

-The next two entries in the secondary window are by default empty and are used for debugging and data saving purposes (see :doc:`debugging` and :doc:`saving_state`).
-The important detail in the case of running a Node in a WPM is that the log file in the *Log File or Verbosity Level* entry box needs to be a file in the GUIM because it is generated by the com process (which always runs on the GUIM).
-On the other hand the path where the Save State for this Node is going to be saved needs to be a path in the WPM.

-The final entry in the secondary window is a drop down menu that allows the user to pin the com and worker processes to a specific CPU.
-If the value here is set to Any (the default) then the OS chooses how to spread the processes load over the system's CPUs.

 .. warning::